jimmycleuren/fireping/docs/docs/getting_started_files/installation_same_host.md

 # Using a manually installed Slave
 The installation can also be done manually; however, this is not recommended.
-The problem with doing this manually is that you have to clone the repositry twice, while they will install on the same directory.
-To solve this, we install the master to `/opt/fireping-master` and the slave to `/opt/fireping-slave`.
+Start by cloning the repositry twice.
+We can't install both to `/opt/fireping`, as this will cause interference.
+Instead, we install the master to `/opt/fireping-master` and the slave to `/opt/fireping-slave`.

-Next, follow the instructions for the [Master Setup](/fireping/getting-started/master) but on cloning the repository use
+Next, follow the instructions for the [Master Setup](/fireping/getting-started/master) but when cloning the repository use
 ```bash
 sudo git clone https://github.com/jimmycleuren/fireping.git fireping-master
 ```

-Same goes for the [Slave Setup](/fireping/getting-started/slaves/manual), on cloning use
+Same goes for the [Slave Setup](/fireping/getting-started/slaves/manual), when cloning use
 ```bash
 sudo git clone https://github.com/jimmycleuren/fireping.git fireping-slave
 ```